lurchmath/lde/docs/phase0-structures.md

 Work done in this section:

- * [ ] Code implemented
+ * [x] Code implemented
- * [ ] Unit tests written and passing
+ * [x] Unit tests written and passing
  * [ ] API documentation written

 Specification:

  * `S.text()` returns the contents of `S` as plain text.
-The default implementation of this, for the base `Structure` class, is the empty string.
-Subclasses may override this, but there is a guaranteed implementation in all `Structure`s that yields a string.
+This just looks up the external attribute "test," which can be filled in by the client for structures that have text content.

 ## LDE Module